diankong/GoDocTooltip/README.md

 # GoDocTooltip
 This is a chrome extension for golang users.

-When you're at golang's official doc site, this extension will help you to show function's description as tooltip on function list.
+When you're at golang's Doc site, this extension will show function's description as tooltip at function list.

 So you don't need to scroll down that long list page anymore.